aarongustafson/aaron-gustafson.com/src/posts/2017-03-30-pondering-fallback-content.md

 ## A better way?

-Obviously the native fallback would be best, but I have no concept of how difficult that would be to do.
+Obviously the paragraph fallback would be best, but I have no concept of how difficult that would be to do.
 So what if browsers did expose *our* fallback content when the only media types on offer are ones they don’t support?

 It seems like this would offer a number of benefits: